 The First and Last Light

 (2022) 22 minutes.
-6 dancers Choreography Bryn Cohn.
+6 dancers Choreography Bryn Cohn, Recipient of BalletCollective’s 2022 Commission for Developing Choreographers.
 Music by Alex Somers.
 Music produced and mixed by Alex Somers.
 Engineered by Alex Somers and Joel Shearer.
 Cello by Gyða Valtýsdóttir.
 Inspired by Olafur Eliasson’s The weather project.
 Costumes by Lauren Starobin.
 Lighting by Ben Rawson

 “The choreographic narrative displays a sense of vast wonder.
 United for one hour, the audience is taken away from the clock and into a world where time stops.” - The Dance Enthusiast

-(2020) An immersive, one-of-a-kind production of the holiday classic where the audience becomes part of the story.
+(2020) An immersive, one-of-a-kind production of the holiday classic made for its unprecedented time, where the audience becomes part of the story.
 60 minutes.
 22 dancers.
 Music by Tchaikovsky.
 Featured in The New York Times, New York Magazine, Cosmopolitan, Vogue, The Wall Street Journal, The Dancing Times, The New Yorker, Pointe and more.
 NutcrackeratWethersfield.com

 “true magic” “remarkable” “dreamlike” - The New York Times

 (2019) 30 minutes.
 8 dancers.
-Chamber Orchestra.
+Choreography by Troy Schumacher.
 Music by Judd Greenstein.
 Source art by Zaria Forman.
 Costumes by Karen Young.
 Stage design by Jason Ardizzone West.
 Lighting by John Cuff.

 “After nearly a decade, the unquestionable accomplishment of BalletCollective is the level of the productions, both in professional luster and intent.
 You won’t find more thoughtful or better-produced work at twice the cost.” - Dancelog